-In the kitchen, David Almany oversees a menu that draws from classic European traditions, part Tuscan chophouse, part old-school American steakhouse, with an emphasis on indulgent, well-executed staples rather than reinvention.
+In the kitchen, Chef Carolynn Spence oversees a menu that draws from classic European traditions, part Tuscan chophouse, part old-school American steakhouse, with an emphasis on indulgent, well-executed staples rather than reinvention.
 Dinner begins, as it should, with something warm and inviting: focaccia baked in a cast-iron skillet, its crust beautifully crisp, its interior soft and fragrant.
 A scattering of sea salt lifts it, though those familiar with earlier visits may notice a lighter hand this time, dialing back what was once a more assertive, savory edge.

 The kitchen delivers where it counts.
 The Chicken Milanese is a standout, its exterior kissed with a deeper char than most kitchens dare, lending a subtle smokiness that elevates the dish without tipping into bitterness.
 Inside, the chicken remains tender and juicy, complemented by a bright tomato-basil relish, peppery arugula, and a lemon aioli that ties everything together with a gentle citrus lift.